lukeed/sade/readme.md

 Sade is a small but powerful tool for building command-line interface (CLI) applications for Node.js that are fast, responsive, and helpful!

-It enables default commands, option flags with aliases, default option values with type-casting, and automated help text generation!
+It enables default commands, option flags with aliases, default option values with type-casting, required-vs-optional argument handling, command validation, and automated help text generation!

 Your app's UX will be as smooth as butter... just like [Sade's voice](https://www.youtube.com/watch?v=4TYv2PhG89A). 😉

 ## Install